DHBW-sWIm/lecturer-recruitment/README.md

 \* Make sure that the content of the repository is under the root folder ```lecrec```
 ### Roles and Permissions
-Users with the manager role can access the plugin and see it in their Moodle homepage
+* Users with the manager role can access the plugin and see it in their Moodle homepage*

+\* Please note that the admin user is a superuser and has all permissions assigned to it.
+Therefore, it is advised to creat a user with the role manager and use the plugin through it.

 ## Known Limitations